CommonWalrus/TechnicalWritingPortfolio/README.md

 # TechnicalWritingPortfolio
 This is the technical writing portfolio of Alex Berk

-It is actively in development and will consist of projects I am undertaking to help develop my skills as well as showcasing documents I have created for work.
+This portfolio is actively in development and will consist of projects I am undertaking to help develop my skills as well as showcasing documents I have created.

 ## Contents
 Phones out of range email